 These measurements make about 15 decently sized flapjacks; they can be cut in half again to make smaller bite-sized flapjacks.

-Aside from weighing the ingredients, the only thing you need to do is melt the butter/margarine in a saucepan on a low heat.
-At the same time, stir in the sugar and mix it together.
+Once you have weighed the ingredients, the next thing you need to do is melt the butter/margarine in a saucepan on a low heat.
+At the same time, stir in the sugar and golden syrup and mix it together.

-Then switch off the heat and stir in the golden syrup and porridge oats.
+Then switch off the heat and stir in the porridge oats.
 Give the porridge oats a really good stir and make sure they are adequately coated in the butter and sugar mixture.

 When you transfer the flapjack mixture to your greased baking tin you can use the back of a spoon or a palette knife to press it down and make sure it gets right up to the edges and into the corners.

-Cook for about 20 to 25 minutes in a preheated oven.
-I like to check on them at 20 minutes to make sure they aren’t hardening up too much.
+Cook for 20 to 22 minutes in a preheated oven.
+Check on them at 20 minutes to make sure they aren’t hardening up too much.
 This is really key when cooking flapjacks to prevent them from getting too crunchy (unless that is your aim of course!)

 When they start to go golden and slightly hard at the edges, they are usually ready to come out.
 The flapjacks will feel soft to the touch, don’t worry, they will harden up as they cool down.